 - Keep children in school and safe from violence.
 In Iraq, we’ve set up temporary learning spaces, ensuring more than 200,000 children who are out of school continue to receive an education.

 - Provide psychosocial support for traumatised children and families.
 In Nigeria, we’ve provided psychosocial support to more than 42,000 children, helping them cope with the distressing effects of the conflict.

 UNICEF leads in times of emergency.
 When conflict and extreme weather force children into danger, you can make sure no child is forgotten.
-Please give to our Children in Crisis appeal today.
+Please give to where the need is greatest today.
 All donations of $2 or more are tax deductible.